rails/rails/guides/source/asset_pipeline.md

 Once precompiled, these assets can be referenced by their logical path using helpers like `asset_path`, `image_tag`, and `javascript_include_tag`.
-In production, when `assets:precompile` is run, these references are automatically turned into digest-aware paths.
+In production, when `bin/rails assets:precompile` is run, these references are automatically turned into digest-aware paths.
 This is done using a `manifest.json` file that is automatically generated in` public/assets/manifest.json`.
 This file maps logical asset paths to their precompiled file paths.